 Today I would like to bring your attention once again to the potency of Aromatherapy.
 If you haven’t read the interview with psychiatrist Ihuaku Ndukwe on the subject, you may want to take a look at it now.
-You may also want to read the relationship between Aromatherapy and Cognitive Behavioural Therapy or what Dr. Daniel G. Amen’s has to say about it.
+You may also want to read the relationship between Aromatherapy and Cognitive Behavioural Therapy.
 And here’s an excerpt from The Tao of Health, Sex and Longevity by Daniel Reid:

 “The tissues that assimilate the negative ion energy of chee from air during breathing are located in the lining of the nasal cavities and sinuses, which is why inhalation must always be through the nose in breathing exercises.
 Though skin and lungs also absorb small amounts of chee, when it comes to detecting and extracting the bionic energy carried in air, “the nose knows best”.
 For example, the nose is sensitive enough to catch the scent of a rose all the way across a garden and distinguish its bouquet from that of a carnation.
 That’s because scent is chee and has bioactive properties when whiffed through the nose’s sensitive olfactory terminals.